 Yes, access to an item can be restricted to members of the University if required.
 You may wish to restrict access if the item is commercially sensitive or covered by technology transfer regulations.

 There is also an embargo facility.
 Some publishers set an embargo period (typically 12 months) before an item can be made publicly available.

 The items you have provided will remain in the Repository indefinitely.
 If you move to another university, we can provide copies for their repository.

 Can I delay adding my work to the Repository until publication?

-You do not have to add the full text of sensitive research to the repository before it is published.
+In order to comply with REF 2021, journal articles and conference papers with an ISSN need to be uploaded within three months of acceptance.
+However, you do not have to add the full text of sensitive research to the repository before it is published.
 It is possible to add only the bibliographic details of a piece of work which is about to be published.
 The Repository Team can then add the full text in at a later date, once your research has been published.